celo-org/docs/docs/protocol/plumo.md

 ## Background

 Celo is a mobile-first blockchain platform with a mission to enable the conditions for prosperity across the world.
-This means that may of Celo and the Valora wallet's first users will be in emerging markets.
+This means that many of Celo and the Valora wallet's first users will be in emerging markets.
 In these countries, while mobile phone penetration has significantly increased, data plans and device hardware still lags.
 This means that for average users, data is a scarce commodity and devices are underpowered in compute relative to the latest and greatest iPhone or Android devices.

 If these users are to trustlessly sync and interact with a blockchain network, they'll need to run a [light client](https://www.parity.io/what-is-a-light-client/) on devices.
 However, traditional light clients in proof of work (PoW) blockchains need to download every block header, which grows linearly with new blocks.
 Over time, this becomes untenable, and even light clients [take minutes to sync](https://ethereum.stackexchange.com/questions/82568/whats-the-status-of-ethereum-light-client).

 ### Proof of Stake Light Clients

-Celo uses a proof of stake (PoS) consensus sytem, enabling it to offer a better light client sync experience, right off the bat:
+Celo uses a proof of stake (PoS) consensus system, enabling it to offer a better light client sync experience, right off the bat:

 1. First, Celo light clients only need to download epoch block headers, which contain information about the current validator set.
 [The validator set](/protocol/consensus/validator-set-differences) in Celo changes once every epoch, roughly about once per day.
 This means instead of downloading a block header for every block on the Celo network, they can just download one a day.